 *Personal note: I’ve been a co-teacher for many of my 20+ years of teaching.
-I have been blessed to have wonderful co-teachers.
+I’ve been truly blessed to have wonderful co-teachers.
 Everyone is different and brings their own unique blend to the classroom.
-These different blends have brought me tons of inspiration and ideas, but best of all – they have made me a much better teacher!
+These different blends have brought me tons of inspiration and ideas, but best of all – they’ve made me a much better teacher!

 I’m sure there are dozens of other tips – PLEASE SHARE THEM!
 What are your ideas and thoughts?
-I’d love to learn from you!
+I’d love for you to leave a comment below!